BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/tabs.md

 Now you need to tell the wiki to create tabs - you do this by creating a header 2 called "Tab" followed by "{.tabset}".
 This is how my full header looks in markdown:
 "# Tab {.tabset}"

 ## Step Four
 Create your tab names - your tab names need to be one header designation below the tabset header.
-So if your tabset header is header 2(two ### before the title), the tab names need to be header 3(three ## before the title).
+So if your tabset header is header 1(one # before the title), the tab names need to be header 2(two ## before the title).
-My tab names are: "Step one", "Step Two", "Step Three", "Step Four", "Step Five" and "Template".
+My tab names are: "Step one", "Step Two", "Step Three", "Step Four", and "Step Five".

 ## Step Five
 If you want to add content below the tabset, create a new header with the same designation as the tabset header.
-In this example: "# Subtabs"
+In this example: and "How to add subtabs"

-# Subtabs
+# How to add subtabs

 you can add some text here